 Arlington Memorial Bridge originally included a center bascule span, or drawbridge.
 Counterweights housed below the bridge’s deck (driving surface) raised and lowered the center span.

 This iconic bridge, placed on the National Register of Historic Places in 1980, plays several important roles:

 - It serves as a significant vehicle, bicycle, and pedestrian route for commuters, residents, visitors, and dignitaries on a daily basis;

-Necessary RepairsThe rehabilitation of the Memorial Bridge will require:
+Necessary RepairsThe ongoing rehabilitation of the Memorial Bridge involves:

 - replacement of the steel draw span (bascule span).

 - repairs to deteriorated portions of the abutments, piers, and concrete approach spans.

 - replacement of the concrete bridge deck.

 - repair or replacement of all the other systems that make it a safe, functional bridge, including: lighting, drainage, pedestrian access, and safety features

 History of interim repairsArlington Memorial Bridge was listed as structurally deficient during a regularly scheduled biennial inspection that happened in 2015.
 The bridge was rated deficient because of severe corrosion of the steel in the bascule span and because some support stringers (bridge floor beams) and framing were missing altogether.
 This raised concerns that the bridge's draw span might unexpectedly fail and fall six to eight inches (engineers did not anticipate the bridge woudl fall into the Potomac River).